 The interconnected elements within a performance of Pine Top Aerial Music include Syntactical Ghost Trance Music, Movement Strategies, and Cartographic Open Spaces.

-The Syntactical GTM provides cues for transitions and “change state logics” throughout the performance, activating a moment of connectivity through unison movement–targeting performers to assume or release a configuration, to change position, direction, or tempo within that configuration, or moving the performers from set configurations to open spaces for improvisation.
-In theory the actual numbers and letters used as lyrics in SGTM are used to cue specific actions in PTAM.
-In the first performances of Pine Top Aerial Music, for example, the vocalist used percussive sounds to cue the dancers, as well as specific numbers and letters from the score to affect change within the ensemble.
+The Syntactical GTM provides cues for transitions and “change state logics” throughout the performance - activating a moment of connectivity through unison movement; or targeting performers to assume or release a configuration, or to change position, direction, or tempo within that configuration; or moving the performers from set configurations to open spaces for improvisation.

-The Movement Strategies include “group poses” that are unison in sound and movement–“formations” that create moving spatial pathways such as “line formations”, orbiting “solar formations”, or expanding and contracting “circle formations” as well as a series of thirty-two static “body positions” , which are divided into sub-categories of “standing”, “kneeling”,”laying”, “on back”, “sitting (legs folded)” and “sitting (legs spread)” positions.
-The dancers use these strategies to build movement phrases.
+The Movement Strategies include “group poses” that are unison in sound and movement; “formations” that create moving spatial pathways such as “line formations”, orbiting “solar formations”, or expanding and contracting “circle formations”; and a series of thirty-two static “body positions” - divided into sub-categories of “standing”, “kneeling”,”laying”, “on back”, “sitting (legs folded)” and “sitting (legs spread)” positions - that the dancers use to build movement phrases.
 (The poses and positions were all sketched out by Braxton in evocative hand-drawn cartoons.)

 Braxton has been developing his relationship with dance and movement throughout his career.
 He was deeply inspired by Joseph Jarman’s interdisciplinary experiments in the early 1960s; the early period of the AACM in Chicago.
 While in Paris in 1969-70, Braxton had a close collaboration with dancer/choreographer Sheila Raj, who had danced with revolutionary figures like Twyla Tharp and Merce Cunningham.
 Braxton worked directly with Cunningham in the mid-70s, presenting his original music along with Cunningham’s choreography.
 After taking a faculty position at Mills College in 1985, he pursued projects with that school’s strong dance faculty, with several major compositions from the mid-80s prominently featuring dancers, including Compositions No. 127, 128, and 132.
 (It is likely not a coincidence that around the time he first had the stability of a full-time time faculty position, he not only began more regularly incorporating dance into his compositional practice, but also began writing his Trillium opera cycle.)